ThierryM1212/SAFEW/README.md

  - Configure Explorer, Node and Explorer UI addresses used by the wallet
  - ErgoPay wallet and signing (only the public address are provided, signing is delegated to ErgoPay EIP-19 with iOS or Android wallet v1.6+)
  - ErgoMixer access: interact with ErgoMixer directly from the wallet (still incomplete)
+ - Transaction builder to manipulate json of ergo transaction in Expert mode

 ## Security
 The wallets are stored in the local storage of the SAFEW browser extension.<br/>